-Under Section 54-35-02.4, the committee must consider and report on those legislative measures and proposals over which it takes jurisdiction and which affect, actuarially or otherwise, the retirement programs, public employees health insurance programs, or public employee retiree health insurance programs of state employees or employees of any political subdivision.
+Under Section 54-35-02.4, the Employee Benefits Programs Committee must consider and report on those legislative measures and proposals over which it takes jurisdiction and which affect, actuarially or otherwise, the retirement programs, public employee health insurance programs, or public employee retiree health insurance programs of state employees or employees of any political subdivision.
 The committee must make a thorough review of each measure or proposal, including an actuarial review.
 Under the law, the committee may solicit draft measures and proposals from interested persons during the interim.

 The committee also has the authority to establish rules for its operation, including rules relating to the submission and review of proposals and the establishment of standards for actuarial review.
-Prior Employee Benefits Programs Committees have limited the persons and entities permitted to submit to the committee legislative proposals affecting retirement programs to legislators and state agencies with the bill introduction privilege and required the proposals be in bill draft form and submitted to the committee before April 1 of even-numbered years to allow enough time for actuarial evaluation.
+In prior years, including the 2009-10 interim, the Employee Benefits Programs Committee has limited the persons and entities permitted to submit to the committee legislative proposals affecting retirement programs to legislators and state agencies with the bill introduction privilege and required that the proposals be in bill draft form and submitted to the committee before April 1 of even-numbered years to allow enough time for actuarial evaluation.
 The committee has the authority to waive its self-imposed deadline for proposals received after any deadline established by the committee.